-I had forgotten just how bracing the filmmaking is here.
-In the first act in particular, there is one iconic shot and scene after another.
-The brilliant editing pivots from hypnotically rhythmic to jarringly arrhythmic in a moment’s notice, always keeping us in Benjamin’s headspace.
+Even a half century later, so much of the filmmaking by Mike Nichols in this is breathtaking and ravishing.
+In the first act in particular, there is one brilliant and iconic shot after another.
+So many scenes that are standalone mini-masterpieces.
+The outstanding editing pivots from hypnotically rhythmic to jarringly arrhythmic in a moment’s notice, always keeping us in Benjamin’s unsteady headspace.

 Simon and Garfunkel are so intertwined with the tone and energy of the movie that it’s tough to even imagine the film without it, like Star Wars without John Williams.
 Even the much maligned repetition of “Scarborough Fair” serves a purpose, highlighting the monotonous focus of Benjamin’s obsession with Elaine as the second act shifts to the third.

-Unfortunately, the script bugged me more this time through than in the past.
+Unfortunately, the script isn’t quite balanced enough to let this rise to masterpiece territory.
 There’s really two major problems, and they are related.
 The first is that Benjamin isn’t all that likable.
 I know his bad behavior and lack of clear morality are part of the point, but my utter disdain for Benjamin really kept me at a distance.